Manage personal access tokens

 Control who can create and use tokens

 Workspace admins can set permissions on personal access tokens to control which users, service principals, and groups can create and use tokens.
-For details on how to configure personal access token permissions, see Manage access to Databricks automation.
+For details on how to configure personal access token permissions, see Manage personal access token permissions.

-To set the maximum lifetime for new tokens, call the Set the maximum token lifetime for new tokens API (PATCH /workspace-conf).
 Set maxTokenLifetimeDays to the maximum token lifetime of new tokens in days, as an integer.
 If you set it to zero, new tokens are permitted to have no lifetime limit.
+For example:

 curl -n -X PATCH "https://<databricks-instance>/api/2.0/workspace-conf" \